 About the Los Angeles Auto Show and AutoMobility LA

 Founded in 1907, the Los Angeles Auto Show (LA Auto Show®) is the first major North American auto show of the season annually.
 In 2016, the show’s Press & Trade Days merged with the Connected Car Expo (CCE) to become AutoMobility LA™, the industry’s first trade show converging the technology and automotive sectors to launch new products and technologies and to discuss the most pressing issues surrounding the future of transportation and mobility.
 AutoMobility LA 2019 will take place at the Los Angeles Convention Center Nov.
 18-21, with manufacturer vehicle debuts intermixed.
 LA Auto Show 2019 will be open to the public Nov.
 22-Dec 1.
 AutoMobility LA is where the new auto industry gets business done, unveils groundbreaking new products, and makes strategic announcements in front of media and industry professionals from around the globe.
-LA Auto Show is endorsed by the Greater LA New Car Dealer Association and is owned and operated by ANSA Productions.
+LA Auto Show is owned and operated by ANSA Productions.
 To receive the latest show news and information, follow the LA Auto Show on Twitter, Facebook or Instagram and sign up for alerts at https://www.laautoshow.com/.
 For more information about AutoMobility LA, please visit https://www.automobilityla.com/ and follow AutoMobility LA on Twitter, Facebook or Instagram.